Misquotes, Deception and Lies

 The Watchtower used to abide by the Biblical procedure outlined at Matthew 28:19 of baptising in the name of the Father, Son and holy spirit, but in 1985 holy spirit was replaced with God's spirit-directed organization, as discussed at Changing Baptism Arrangement.

 The Watchtower made definitive statements that this worldly system would end in 1914 and 1925 and strong implications regarding 1975.
-Yet following the failure of these predictions, it claimed the fault was that of faithful members.
+Yet following the failure of these predictions, it claimed the fault was that of faithful members, shirking admission of its responsibility in setting these expectations.

 “There is no doubt that many throughout this period were overzealous in their statements as to what could be expected.
 Some read into the Watch Tower statements that were never intended.”
 Jehovah's Witnesses in the Divine Purpose p.52